Promoting a Healthier Oklahoma by Translating Education and Research into Public Health Practice

 Hudson College of Public Health, University of Oklahoma Health Sciences Center

 The Hudson College of Public Health (HCOPH) is one of only 46 schools of public health in the United States accredited by the Council on Education for Public Health (CEPH).
 The College was founded at the University of Oklahoma Health Sciences Center (OUHSC) in 1967, and was first accredited in 1969.
 The Hudson College of Public Health has a tradition of providing education for both public health practice professionals and public health research scientists, conducting research and scholarship on contemporary issues in public health, and providing public health service to the community, state, and nation.
 The College currently has approximately 40 full-time equivalent faculty and maintains an enrollment of 250 to 300 students.

-This plan updates and expands the College’s mission, vision, core values, and strategic goals from 2016 through 2020.
-For each strategic goal, the plan outlines specific objectives to be accomplished toward the goal, together with the lead individual and target dates for completion.
+This plan updates and expands the College’s mission, vision, core values, and strategic pillars from 2023 through 2028.
+For each strategic pillar, the plan outlines strategies, tactics, and key performance indicators.

 Please click here to download the Strategic plan as a pdf document